Skip to main content

 The Sandpiper: Ecology, Biology, and Scientific Overview Sandpipers are among the most fascinating shorebirds found in Britain.
 These small to medium-sized wading birds inhabit coastal shores, estuaries, rivers, and wetlands, where they forage along the water’s edge for small invertebrates.
 Belonging primarily to the family Scolopacidae, sandpipers are known for their slender bills, long legs, and active feeding behaviour.
 Britain hosts several sandpiper species throughout the year.
 Some breed in the UK, while many arrive as migratory visitors from the Arctic or northern Europe during the winter months or migration periods.
 Among the most regularly observed species are the Common Sandpiper, Sanderling, Green Sandpiper, and Purple Sandpiper.
 These birds are an important component of Britain’s wetland ecosystems and provide valuable indicators of environmental health.
 Taxonomy and Classification Sandpipers belong to the order Charadriiformes, a group that also inc...

-Cornwall’s rocky shores are like nature’s treasure chests.
+Cornwall’s rocky shores are like Nature’s treasure chests.
 When the tide slips away, it leaves behind hundreds of tiny, temporary aquariums — rockpools — each one packed with life tough enough to survive waves, sun, rain, and curious humans.
 If you know where (and how) to look, a single pool can reveal an entire miniature world.
-Here’s what you might discover when rockpooling along the Cornish coast; A Living Jigsaw of Colour and Texture At first glance, a rockpool may look still — just seawater trapped in stone.
+Here’s what you might discover when rockpooling along the Cornish coast: A Living Jigsaw of Colour and Texture At first glance, a rockpool may look still — just seawater trapped in stone.
 Look closer and everything changes.
 Seaweeds sway like underwater forests, shadows dart between rocks, and the pool itself feels alive.
 Cornwall’s Atlantic-facing coastline creates especially rich rockpools thanks to clean water, strong tides, and a mix of exposed and sheltered shores.
 Crabs, the Sideways Scavengers Crabs are often the first thing you’ll spot.
-Common shore crabs hide under rocks, ready to scuttle away at lightning speed Green crabs blend perfectly with se...
+Common shore crabs hide under rocks, ready to scuttle away at lightning speed.
+Green crabs blend perf...

 Grey Seals

 Grey Seals: The Gentle Giants of the North Atlantic Grey seals (Halichoerus grypus) are among the most charismatic marine mammals found along the cold and temperate coastlines of the North Atlantic.
 With their soulful eyes, powerful bodies, and unexpectedly expressive faces, they’ve become icons of wild coasts from North America to Europe.
 But behind their calm appearance lies a story of resilience, adaptability, and remarkable survival.
 What Makes a Grey Seal a Grey Seal?
 Grey seals are one of the largest seal species in the world and the largest native land-breeding mammal in the UK.
-Key features Size: Adult males can reach over 3 metres (10 ft) and weigh more than 300 kg; females are smaller but still formidable Distinctive head shape: Long, horse-like noses (especially pronounced in males) Coat: Mottled grey, silver, brown, or black patterns unique to each individual Lifespan: Typically 25–35 years in the wild Their scientific name, Halichoerus grypus, roughly translates to “hook-n...
+Key features Size : Adult males can reach over 3 metres (10 ft) and weigh more than 300 kg; females are smaller but still formidable.
+They are one of the largest seal species in the North Atlantic.
+Adult males can reach about 2.5–3.3 meters (8–11 feet) in length and weigh over 300 kilograms (660 pounds).
+Distinctive head shape : They have long, horse-like noses (especially pronounced in males)...